Grevillea teretifolia: Distribution and habitat

 Round leaf grevillea grows in a range of habitats from dense heath to open shrubland and is widespread in the area between Mullewa, Albany, Peak Charles and Coolgardie in the Avon Wheatbelt, Coolgardie, Esperance Plains, Geraldton Sandplains, Jarrah Forest, Mallee and Yalgoo bioregions of south-western Western Australia.

+Conservation status

-Conservation statusGrevillea teretifolia is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+Grevillea teretifolia is listed as "not threatened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.

 Use in horticulture

 This grevillea can be grown as hedge or screening plant and attracts birds such as honeyeaters.
-It is suitable for gardens in colder climates and is regraded as being both drought and frost tolerant.
+It is suitable for gardens in colder climates and is regarded as being both drought and frost tolerant.